Mrs. J presented with long term sleep problems dating from when her children were born.

 Herbs used will need to support the nervous system with stimulating gently, and trying to relax an anxious condition without sedation, maybe checking a deficient and sluggish circulation and looking to boost other systems that may well be affected by depression e.g. digestion is often affected.
 If necessary a tonic to liver and kidneys is initially used too, to ensure that the main excreting organs of the body function well.

 All is gently introduced, and Susan returned to full health.

 Joshua was only 9 months old but continually had a snotty nose!

 All too often babies seem to catch one virus after another.
 Back to basic principles of nutrition to ensure it will support the developing and growing child.
-Supporting the young body with gentle herbs aiming to support the developing immune system, giving antiseptic herbs for the lungs and upper respiratory tract and ensuring the correct lymphatic drainage will aid Rebecca’s body to health.
+Supporting the young body with gentle herbs aiming to support the developing immune system, giving antiseptic herbs for the lungs and upper respiratory tract and ensuring the correct lymphatic drainage will aid Joshua’s body to health.